gragland/fake-auth/README.md

 # 🔐 Fake Auth

 A fake auth service for prototyping authentication flows and error states.
-It currently supports signin, signup, password resetting, changing passwords, and subscribing to auth state changes.
+It currently supports signin, signup, signinWithProvider (google, fb, etc), password resetting, changing passwords, and subscribing to auth state changes.

 Everything is client-side, including the "database" which is stored in local storage.
 Perfect for quick prototyping or theme developers who'd like to have a demo site without needing to setup a backend.